AY2425S1-CS2103T-F11-3/tp/docs/UserGuide.md

 Format: `add n/NAME a/AGE g/GENDER i/NRIC c/CONTACT_NUMBER e/EMAIL h/ADDRESS [apt/APPOINTMENT] [t/TAG]…​`

-* Names must contain alphanumeric characters and spaces.
+* Names can contain any character except `/`.
 Case-sensitive
 * Age should only contain numbers and should be between 0-999 inclusive.
 * Gender is for biological gender and should only contain `M` for Male or `F` for Female.
 Case-insensitive.
 * NRIC must start with `S`, `T`, `F`, `G` or `M`, with 7 numbers and then ending with a letter.
 It is case-insensitive and used as a unique identifier
 * Phone numbers should only contain numbers, and it should be `3-10` digits long.
-* Addresses can take any values.
+* Addresses can take any values except `/` and cannot be empty.
 Case-sensitive.
 * Emails should be of the format local-part@domain.
 Case-sensitive.
 * Appointments should be in a format of `dd/MM/yyyy HH:mm`.
 * Tags are alphanumeric.
 Case-sensitive.